gpageot/JenkinsUE4/Documentation/SETUP.md

 - in Perforce credential setting, click "update" > "Advanced" > change "RPC_SOCKET_SO_TIMEOUT_NICK" to 0

 In case of P4 error "Can't clobber writable file" you may want to considerate to set the option "clobber" ON for the P4 workspace that jenkins use

+## Installation of compilation pipelines in your Jenkins

+First make sure that your project is compiling manually on the computer you use for jenkins

+Then setup the CompileUGS pipeline

+The Compile pipeline is a legacy pipeline use to make binaries without UGS